 Files and photos

-Miradore needs access to the file system for several reasons:
+Miradore needs access to the file system for:

-- For writing a log file, which is useful in troubleshooting technical issues
+- Writing a log file, which is useful in troubleshooting technical issues.

 - Enabling the IT admin to deploy files or applications remotely with Miradore to the devices.

-Denying this permission group is not recommended, because many of the essential device management features needs this permission.
+Denying this permission group is not recommended because many of the essential device management features require this permission.

-Miradore can’t be used to access personal files or photos located on the managed devices.
+Miradore can't be used to access personal files or photos located on managed devices.